Dantata/dantata.github.io/wp_alone_investigation.md

 /wp-content/plugins/background-image-cropper/background-image-cropper.php 2025-07-16 21:27:58

 So, I backed up the malicious installation, and then proceeded to reinstall it and secure it.
-I regularly use https://github.com/Dantata/cleaner when dealing with hacked accounts because it allows me to (1) run a pretty thorough pre-clean check, and then do a clean reinstall.
+I regularly use https://github.com/Dantata/cleaner when dealing with hacked accounts because it *allows me to run a pretty thorough pre-clean check*, and then do a *clean reinstall*.

-This particular case was interesting because (1) the attack was slightly modified in comparison with the public data.
-Even if it was just hiding the GET parameter and (2) because the bad actors tried to prevent restoration/cleanup by tightening the permissions of files/directories - some were set to 0555, others to 0444.
+This particular case was interesting because the attack was slightly modified in comparison with the public data.
+Even if it was just hiding the GET parameter and because the bad actors tried to prevent restoration/cleanup by tightening the permissions of files/directories - some were set to 0555, others to 0444.
 This initially caused problems for cleaner.sh.